 Driver access to welfare facilities

-With the latest advice for hands to be washed regularly, failure to allow access to welfare facilities may increase the risk of the COVID-19 infection spreading.
+We are hearing reports that some drivers are not being allowed to use welfare facilities when they deliver.
+This is against the law and, with the latest advice for hands to be washed regularly, failure to allow access to welfare facilities may increase the risk of COVID-19 spreading.

-Temporary and limited relaxation of drivers’ hours rules
+Relaxation of drivers’ hours rules

 Requests for urgent exemptions should be made in line with the Department for Transport guidance.